Para Para: Outside Japan

 The United Kingdom, United States, Canada, Finland, France, Taiwan, Spain, Chile, Scandinavia, Brazil, Argentina and other countries outside Japan have an active fanbase doing refilms on the Internet.
-These dancers have circles and groups that host panels at anime conventions where they teach parapara routines.
+These dancers have circles and groups that host panels at anime conventions, where they teach Para Para routines.

-The only western parapara team ever to have been paid to perform ParaPara in Japan is American Dream which performed a special performance at Avex Rave 2005.
+The only western Para Para team ever to have been paid to perform Para Para in Japan is American Dream, which performed a special performance at Avex Rave 2005.

-In the United States Geneon Entertainment released the Para Para MAX US Mix series of CDs, which contain remixes of anime theme music from Neon Genesis Evangelion, Pokémon, Magic Knight Rayearth, and many other anime productions.
+In the United States, Geneon Entertainment released the Para Para MAX US Mix series of CDs, which contain remixes of anime theme music from Neon Genesis Evangelion, Pokémon, Magic Knight Rayearth, and many other anime productions.
 Volumes 1, 2, and 3 were released in 2005.
 Geneon held contests to promote the CD and its anime series.
-2005's contest was held at Otakon on 20 August 2005.
+2005's contest was held at Otakon on August 20, 2005.
 Geneon's efforts failed to expand the reach of Para Para in the United States.
 Regardless of this, Geneon released a Para Para instructional DVD called ParaPara MAX: The Moves 101, featuring several United States paralists.
 The DVD did not sell well due to an exclusive sales agreement with Media Play, Sam Goody and Suncoast Motion Picture Company, which soon went out of business.
 After the Anime Fusion Tour's conclusion in the summer of 2006, Yoko Ishida's management changed, which led to the end of Geneon's promotion of Para Para in the United States.

-Between the years of 2006 and 2007 parapara briefly went mainstream in Germany and Austria due to the artist Shanadoo who danced parapara in some of their music video clips.
+Between the years of 2006 and 2007, Para Para briefly went mainstream in Germany and Austria due to the group Shanadoo, who performed Para Para dances in some of their music video clips.

-In the rest of Asia some editions of the ParaPara Paradise series were released in Hong Kong.
+Elsewhere in Asia, some editions of the Para Para Paradise series were released in Hong Kong.

-It is widely known and accepted among the members of the international parapara community that parapara's popularity outside Japan is very low.